wp-plugins/meta-ographr/readme.txt

 == Screenshots ==

-1. a link with a Mixcloud widget shared on Facebook
+1. a link with a Mixcloud player shared on Facebook

-2. a link with a SoundCloud widget shared on Google+
+2. a link with a SoundCloud player shared on Google+

-3. a link with a Vimeo widget shared on Twitter
+3. a link with a Vimeo player shared on Twitter

-4. standard settings page for OGraphr
+4. standard settings page for OGraphr 0.7

-5. advanced settings page for OGraphr
+5. advanced settings page for OGraphr 0.7

 == Changelog ==

+= 0.8 =
+* added support to play video/audio content directly on Facebook
+* β: added support to play video/audio content directly on Twitter
+* added support for age, country and content restrictions
+* added support for iOS and Android mobile apps
+* added optional settings per post
+* added support for retrieving Twitter IDs from user profile
+* merged detection functions into one
+* removed cURL support
+* disabled link and title tags on category, archive search result pages
+* modified Vimeo query to use JSON
+* modified option page layout
+* modified tooltips for statistics graph
+* updated API method for Dailymotion
+* improved SoundCloud detection
+* fixed bug in Socialcam detection
+* renamed "Post thumbnails" label to "Featured images"

 = 0.7.11 =
 * added support for Mixcloud iFrame embeds